JCog/goombotio/README.md

 ## Commands

-The !commands command allows moderators to add, remove, modify, and see details for custom commands.
-Its use is similar to how Nightbot works, but not exactly the same.
+Goombotio allows moderators to add, remove, modify, and see details for custom commands.

 #### Adding Commands

 ##### Usage

-!commands add `!command_name` "`command response`"
+>!addcom `command_name` "`command response`"

-`!command_name` is the name of the command you wish to add and must begin with an exclamation mark
+`command_name` is the name of the command you wish to add.
+This typically begins with an exclamation mark but is not required to.

 `command response` is the message you want Goombotio to reply with when the command is called.
 It must be surrounded with quotation marks.
 There is no need to escape any quotation marks contained in the response.

 ##### Example

-!commands add !testing "this is a test message"
+>!addcom !testing "this is a test message"

-When !testing is called, the command will return:
+When `!testing` is called, the command will return:

-this is a test message
+>this is a test message

 #### Editing Commands

 ##### Usage

-!commands edit `!command_name` "`command response`"
+>!editcom `command_name` "`command response`"

-`!command_name` is the name of the command you wish to edit
+`command_name` is the name of the command you wish to edit

 `command response` is the message you want Goombotio to reply with when the command is called.
 It must be surrounded with quotation marks.
 There is no need to escape any quotation marks contained in the response.

 ##### Example

-!commands edit !testing "new test message"
+>!editcom !testing "new test message"

-When !testing is called, the command will return:
+When `!testing` is called, the command will return:

-new test message
+>new test message

 #### Deleting Commands

 ##### Usage

-!commands delete `!command_name`
+>!delcom `command_name`

-`!command_name` is the name of the command you wish to delete
+`command_name` is the name of the command you wish to delete

 ##### Example

-!commands delete !testing
+>!commands delete !testing

 #### Details

 ##### Usage

-!commands details `!command_name`
+>!comdetails `command_name`

-`!command_name` is the name of the command you wish to see full details for
+`command_name` is the name of the command you wish to see full details for

 ##### Example

-!commands details !testing
+>!commands details !testing

 #### Advanced Usage

 ##### User Levels and Cooldowns

 When adding and editing commands, you can also specify the minimum user level required to execute the command, as well as the command's cooldown time.
-You just need to apply the parameters as shown below:

-!commands add `!command_name` -ul=`userlevel` -cd=`cooldown` "`command response`"

-`!command_name` / `command response` is the same as above.
+To do so, add one or both of the arguments below.
+If adding a new command or editing the message of an old one, the arguments can go before or after the message.

-`cooldown` is the minimum number of seconds between command uses.
+`-c`, `--cooldown` the minimum number of seconds between command uses.

-`userlevel` is the minimum user level required to use the command, as specified below
+`-l`, `--userlevel` the minimum user level required to use the command, as specified below

 ##### User Levels